javicastro89/summary/README.md

 ![summary-service](https://user-images.githubusercontent.com/69270095/230511544-a01b31ac-dc1e-4180-9c17-fe91e323f082.png)

-We have a lambda that is triggered by a S3 bucket, so when we upload a file to the bucket this trigger the lambda.
+We have a lambda that is triggered by an S3 bucket, so when we upload a file to the bucket the lambda is called.
 The lambda process the info, send it for mail using SES and save some info about the summary in a Dynamodb table.

 ## How to test service